UPDATED: MAY 08, 2023 | 3 MIN READ

 Factoring in other coverages that you might need is essential.
 Your home’s physical characteristics could affect your insurance costs.
 The roof must comply with current building codes, and if you have a swimming pool, it likely requires extra liability coverage.

-Standard home insurance doesn’t cover you for floods or earthquakes, so purchasing separate coverage should be a consideration.
+Standard home insurance doesn’t cover you for floods or earthquakes, so purchasing separate coverage should be considered.
 This means you might need separate flood insurance or earthquake coverage.
 Depending on your area, there may also be exclusions or policy limits for other types of disasters.

 Fortunately, an average home insurance policy does cover other structures on your property, such as garages and sheds, as long as the damage happens because of a covered loss.